telerik/winforms-docs/richtextbox/f.a.q..md

 * PdfFormatProvider - Telerik.WinControls.RichTextBox.FileFormats.Pdf.

-You can read more about the use of format providers
+You can read more about the use of format providers [here]({%slug winforms/richtextbox-(obsolete)/features/import/export/import/export%}).
-      [here]({%slug winforms/richtextbox-(obsolete)/features/import/export/import/export%})
-      .
 Overall, what you need to do to get the content of the document in a specific format is to create an instance of the corresponding provider and export the document.

-An example is illustrated below:#_[C#] Export XAML file_
+An example is illustrated below:

+#### Export XAML file

 {{source=..\SamplesCS\RichTextBox\RichTextBoxFAQ.cs region=GetXAML}}
 {{source=..\SamplesVB\RichTextBox\RichTextBoxFAQ.vb region=GetXAML}}